 - How has the prosperity drumbeat of the world detracted you from the Christological purposes of your life?

 You can measure how you think about these questions by examining how you respond to the difficult challenges that are in your life.
-If you have peace, hope, and rest in the midst of your deepest trials, then you have not been ensnared by the culture’s suffering-free promise.
+If you have peace, hope, and rest in the midst of your deepest trials, you have not been ensnared by the culture’s suffering-free promise.

-If you’re going to walk with God, then it is not your strength that God is going to use.
+If you’re going to walk with God, it is not your strength that God is going to use.
 He can’t.
 He won’t.
 He will not compete with you.
 He puts His treasure in jars of clay (2 Corinthians 4:7).
 God works through weakness and brokenness, not personal might or high intellect (Zechariah 4:6).
 It is your weakness that will release His strength to be perfected in you.

-If your primary purpose in life is to be healthy and wealthy, then you will be working counter to the purposes of God and your frustrations will mount.
+If your primary purpose in life is to be healthy and wealthy, you will be working counter to the purposes of God and your frustrations will mount.
 Resisting God’s suffering-centric plans for you will send you into a black hole of hopelessness.
 The way up is most assuredly down.
-The Gospel narrative always cuts against the grain of the world’s narrative (1 Corinthians 1:25).
+The gospel narrative always cuts against the grain of the world’s narrative (1 Corinthians 1:25).

-The counter-intuitive Gospel does not mean being sick, poor, and having dysfunctional relationships are the only ways to be strengthened by God.
-The idea in view here is not celebrating sin or suffering, but celebrating Christ regardless of your circumstances.
+The counter-intuitive gospel does not mean being sick, poor, and having dysfunctional relationships are the only ways to be strengthened by God.
+The idea in view here is not celebrating sin or suffering but celebrating Christ regardless of your circumstances.